Let's Talk Inclusive Language: “They Just Want To Be Coddled”

 injured young person needing an ankle brace - this is not coddling

-Photo of an injured youngster and an ankle brace (via brace direct)
+Photo of an injured youngster and an ankle brace from brace direct website

 I was hanging out with a young relative recently, let’s call her Jess.
 She had sprained her ankle the day before, and it turned out to be a more serious and painful sprain than her usual ones.
 But she didn’t have crutches yet (hard to find in a child’s size) or a boot or other ankle protection and was mostly dealing by hopping around.